Named Awards

 DONALD P. BABSON MERIT AWARD

 Throughout his life, Wellesley resident Donald Babson gave back to the community.
-Taking time from his extensive business interests as Chairman of Babson United Investment Advisers, Inc., and president of United Business Service, Inc., Mr. Babson served on numerous town committees, including twelve years on the Planning Board.
+Taking time from his extensive business interests as chairman of Babson United Investment Advisers, Inc., and president of United Business Service, Inc., Mr. Babson served on numerous town committees, including twelve years on the Planning Board.
 He was a member of Town Meeting for forty years and was the 1994 recipient of the Wellesley Award for his service to the community.
 Mr. Babson was a Trustee of the Newton-Wellesley Hospital and a Trustee of Babson College for 25 years.
 In 1989 he received the Babson Medal for distinguished service and Babson College honored him in 1997 with the establishment of the Donald P. Babson Chair in Applied Investments.
 When Donald Babson died at the age of 73 in 1997, the Babson family decided to honor him with the creation of a merit scholarship in his name to be given to a deserving young man from Wellesley.
 Contributions were made by members of the Babson family, the Paul and Edith Babson Foundation, the Susan A. and Donald P. Babson Charitable Foundation and other individuals in memory of Mr. Babson.
 The merit scholarship is to be awarded to "a male student who is a resident of the town and whose academic motivation is strong.
 The recipient should demonstrate a high level of distinction in scholarship, citizenship and character as well as strong extracurricular interests and activities."
 The first Donald P. Babson Merit Award was given in 1999 to Andrew Ferrer.
-The award is a $1,500 scholarship renewable for four years.
+The award is a $3,000 (for current applicants) scholarship renewable for three years.

 DAVID L. BABSON AWARD